astropy/pyvo/docs/mivot/viewer.rst

        resolve_ref=True
        )

-In this example, the query result is mapped to the 'mango:EpochPosition' class, but users do not need to know this in advance, since the API provides a way to discover the mapped models.
+In this example, the query result is mapped to the ``mango:EpochPosition`` class, but users do not need to know this in advance, since the API provides tools to discover the mapped models.

 .. code-block:: python